-\section{The language \ma0: Syntax}
+\section{The language \mastar: Syntax}

 In this paper, we consider multi-agent domains in which the agents are truthful and no false information may be announced or observed.
 Furthermore, the underlying assumptions guiding the semantics of our language are the rationality principle and the idea that beliefs of an agent are inertial.
-In other words, agents believe nothing which they are not forced to believe, and the beliefs of an agent remain the same unless something causes them to change.
+In other words, agents believe something because they have a reason to, and the beliefs of an agent remain the same unless something causes them to change.

-In this section and the next section, we introduce the language \ma0 for describing actions and their effects in multi-agent environment.
-The language builds over a signature $\langle \agents, \calf, \cala\rangle$, where $\agents$ is a finite set of agent identifiers, $\calf$ is a set of fluents, and $\cala$ is a set of actions.
+In this section and in the next section, we introduce the language \mastar{} for describing actions and their effects in multi-agent environment.
+The language is built over a signature $\langle \agents, \calf, \cala\rangle$, where $\agents$ is a finite set of agent identifiers, $\calf$ is a set of fluents, and $\cala$ is a set of actions.
 Each action in $\cala$ is an action the agents in the domain are capable of performing.

-Similar to any action language developed for single-agent environments, \ma0 consists of three components which will be used in describing the actions and their effects, the initial state, and the query language (see, e.g., \cite{GelfondL98}).
+Similar to any action language developed for single-agent environments, \mastar{} consists of three components which will be used in describing the actions and their effects, the initial state, and the query language (see, e.g., \citep{GelfondL98}).
 We will next present each of these components.
 Before we do so, let us denote the multi-agent domain in Example~\ref{ex1} by $D_1$.
 For this domain, we have that $\calag = \{A, B, C\}$.
-The set of fluents $\calf$ for this domain consists of: \begin{itemize} \item $tail$: the coin lies tails up ($head$ is often used in place of $\neg tail$); \item $has\_key(X)$: agent $X$ has the key of the box; \item $opened$: the box is open; and \item $looking(X)$: agent $X$ is looking at the box. \end{itemize} The set of actions for $D_1$ consists of: \begin{itemize} \item $open(X)$: agent $X$ opens the box; \item $peek(X)$: agent $X$ peeks into the box; \item $signal(X,Y)$: agent $X$ signals agent $Y$ (to look at the box); \item $distract(X,Y)$: agent $X$ distracts agent $Y$ (so that $Y$ does not look at the box); and \item $shout\_tail(X)$: agent $X$ announces that the coin lies tail up. \end{itemize} where $X, Y \in \{A, B, C\}$ and $X \ne Y$.
+The set of fluents $\calf$ for this domain consists of: \begin{itemize} \item $tail$: the coin lies tails up ($head$ is often used in place of $\neg tail$); \item $has\_key(x)$: agent $x$ has the key of the box; \item $opened$: the box is open; and \item $looking(x)$: agent $x$ is looking at the box. \end{itemize} The set of actions for $D_1$ consists of: \begin{itemize} \item $open$: an agent opens the box; \item $peek$: an agent peeks into the box; \item $signal(y)$: an agent signals agent $y$ (to look at the box); \item $distract(y)$: an agent distracts agent $y$ (so that $y$ does not look at the box); and \item $shout\_tail$: an agent announces that the coin lies tails up. \end{itemize} where $x, y \in \{A, B, C\}$.
 We start with the description of actions and their effects.